 - Satellites and payloads;

-- Scientific and technical instruments, apparatus, equipments (including computers and computer software), accessories, parts, components, spares, tools, mock ups and modules, raw materials and consumables required for launch vehicles and for satellites and payloads;
+- Scientific and technical instruments, apparatus, equipment (including computers and computer software), accessories, parts, components, spares, tools, mockup and modules, raw materials and consumables required for launch vehicles and for satellites and payloads;

 - Ground equipment brought for testing;